Temtem-Interactive-Map/Temzone-API/README.md

 - Node.js (version [18.13.0](https://nodejs.org/es/download))
 - npm (the Node.js package manager, which should be installed with Node.js)
-- Wrangler (the Cloudflare Workers CLI, which can be installed with [npm](https://developers.cloudflare.com/workers/wrangler/install-and-update))
+- Wrangler (the [Cloudflare Workers CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update), which can be installed with `npm`)

-### Install the dependencies
+### Install dependencies

-To install the dependencies for a Cloudflare Workers project, you'll need to use the npm install command.
-This command reads the _dependencies_ and _devDependencies_ sections of the [package.json](https://github.com/Temtem-Interactive-Map/Temzone-API/blob/main/package.json) file and installs the packages listed there.
+To install the dependencies for a Cloudflare Workers project, you'll need to use the `npm install` command.
+This command reads the `dependencies` and `devDependencies` sections of the [package.json](https://github.com/Temtem-Interactive-Map/Temzone-API/blob/main/package.json) file and installs the packages listed there.

 For example, to install all of the dependencies you can run the following command in the project directory: